 In April 2025, the European Commission announced that it "shall not meet with any lobby groups and/or trade associations that represent Huawei's interests and/or speak on its behalf" in response to the investigation.

-In May 2025, the lobby organization SolarPower Europe removed Huawei as a member.
+In May 2025, lobby organization SolarPower Europe removed Huawei as a member.
 That same month, Parliament suspended Huawei's lobbyists access to premises in Strasbourg, Luxembourg and Brussels, while the European Commission halted any meetings with groups representing Huawei.
+SolarPower Europe subsequently reinstated Huawei as a "passive member" due to the threat of litigation from Huawei.

-In November 2024, Huawei announced its plans to start mass-producing advanced artificial intelligence chips within the first quarter of 2025.
+Huawei plans to begin mass-producing Ascend 910C artificial intelligence chips within the first quarter of 2025, manufactured by SMIC using its N+2 process.

 Google LLC is a multinational technology company specializing in online...